 What health insurance for Britons coming to France?

 As part of the application for a residence permit, it is obligatory to provide the French authorities with proof of health insurance.
 Mondassur has been offering this type of health insurance for Britons for almost 20 years.
-Two insurances may be suitable for foreign residents in France:international health insurance for France GoldImpat and temporary insurance for the Long Stay Europe Access visa.
+Various insurances can be suitable for foreign residents in France: international health insurance for France GoldImpat, GoldStart insurance which comes in three forms, GoldVisa insurance or temporary insurance for the Long Stay Europe Access visa.

-GoldImpat insurance is ideal because it is dedicated to foreigners wishing to emigrate to France for more than 6 months (renewable automatically subject to payment of contributions).
+is ideal because it is dedicated to foreigners wishing to emigrate to France for more than 6 months (renewable automatically subject to payment of contributions).
+This is the most comprehensive insurance.
 It covers the costs of hospitalization, routine medicine, optics, dentistry etc. It covers from the 1st euro paid or in addition to the Social Security.
 You can subscribe to it directly online or by paper newsletter.

-Europe Access insurance covers you whether you go to France or another EU country for a period of 1 year or less.
-It is ideal for long-stay visas, for the Schengen area and for students to Europe.
+covers you whether you are going to France or another EU country for a period of 1 year or less.
+This is the most economical insurance for long-stay visas, for the Schengen area to Europe.
+For The British, you must have the EHIC or GHIC because only this insurance will not be validated for your long-stay visa.

 For more information on these two insurances, please contact us.